krz8/petulant/README.md

 Functionality
 -------------

-Here's what you get:
+### What You Get

 - No need for specifications to process simple sets of options,
-- If you really like writing out specifications, though, Petulant works with those, too,
+- A functional interface to CLI parsing,
-- A functional interface to CLI parsing, and
+- A data interface to CLI parsing, and
-- A data interface to CLI parsing.
+- A specification interface to CLI parsing if you like writing those.

 ### What's Supported Currently